yclas/documentation/install-self-hosted.md

 <strong><i class="glyphicon glyphicon-warning-sign"></i> </strong> This guide is only for Yclas Self Hosted!
 </div>

-**[Open Classifieds](http://open-classifieds.com/) installation** has never been easier.
+**Yclas Self Hosted installation** has never been easier.
 You only need a compatible hosting and you will be one step away from installing the software onto your website.
 If your hosting provider supports [Softaculous](http://www.softaculous.com/softwares/admanager/OpenClassifieds) or [Installatron](http://installatron.com/openclassifieds) (**Installer tools** that you can access through your Cpanel), the installation process will take just a moment.

 ## Softaculous